What to Do When You're Worried About Money: A Realistic Guide to Taking Control of Your Finances

 2. Come up With a List of Things You Don't Need to Spend Money on Right Now

 Sometimes, just taking a small step back and looking at your finances from a distance can help you to take control of your money.

 Whether you need to cut back just for the next few weeks or for the foreseeable future, knowing what you can and can't live without is the best place to start in reeling in your spending.

 3. Stop Spending Time Doing Jobs That Aren't Worth the Pay

 This is a lesson I've had to learn the hard way over the past few years, especially as a remote freelance worker.
-Outside of the passive and steady income stream I've set up here on HubPages, it feels like my project-based income is feast or famine.
+Outside of the passive and steady income stream I have from writing online, it feels like my project-based income is feast or famine.
 Sometimes I have so many project offers that I have to pick and choose what I have time for and other times my inbox might as well be full of crickets.

 You need to do the same thing.
-Whether it's an hourly job, a job based off tips or a salaried position, if the amount of money you are being paid to complete the task would impede your ability to make more money doing something else, it's not worth your time.
+Whether it's an hourly job, a job based on tips, or a salaried position, if the amount of money you are being paid to complete the task would impede your ability to make more money doing something else, it's not worth your time.